jro31/jethro-codes/_articles/projects/blocks-falling.md

 The most obvious example is if the user has paused the game, we certainly don't want to still move the block down.
 But also, what if the user has manually moved the block down?

-If `speed` was set to 1 second, but the user has moved the block down with the down arrow after 0.9 seconds, so we still want to move the block down 0.1 second later?
+If `speed` was set to 1 second, but the user has moved the block down with the down arrow after 0.9 seconds, do we still want to move the block down 0.1 second later?

-No. In this case we want to reset the time to 1 second again.
+No. In this case we want to reset the timer to 1 second again.
 That's what's happening in this `useEffect` function.

 It has two dependencies: